waferling/plate-stack-visualizer/README.md

 * Clean MVC separation (Stack class → render → events)

 ## :pushpin: The Process
-I started with creating the containers and positioning them, then found a nice image of a plate.
-After experimenting, I achieved realistic stacking visuals and crafted the buttons.
+I started with the containers and positioning, then sourced a clean plate image.
+After experimenting, I achieved realistic plate stacking visuals and crafted the buttons.

 Next came the core logic: a complete Stack class with push/pop/isEmpty/size/clear methods.
 I connected each button to dynamically render plate objects (div+img) matching the stack state.